ZaninAndrea/functional-programming-tutorial/markdowns/functors.md

 myFunctor.map( x => f(g(x)) ) === myFunctor.map(g).map(f)
 ```

 > In the code above, I used `===` to keep it simple, but I should have checked for deep equality.
 If you don't know what this means, don't worry, you should be able to understand the meaning anyway.
-Nonetheless, if you want to learn more about it, [this](https://stackoverflow.com/questions/1068834/object-comparison-in-javascript) stackoverflow thread is a good place to start.
+Nonetheless, if you want to learn more about it, [this](https://stackoverflow.com/questions/1068834/object-comparison-in-javascript) StackOverflow thread is a good place to start.

 The advantage of using a functor is that the container is now abstracted away.
 E.g., in streams, we don't need to care about asynchronous data handling, we can just use a stream like an array.